-The European MPO will study the surface, exosphere, and internal composition of the planet, and the Japanese MMO will study Mercury's magnetosphere.
+The European MPO will study the surface, exosphere, and internal composition of the planet and Japan's Mio will study Mercury's magnetosphere.
 Mercury's closeness to the Sun and the resulting high temperatures present a particular challenge.

 IWF participates in the magnetometers on both spacecraft.
-It is in charge of the MMO magnetometer (MMO-MGF) and responsible for the overall technical management of the MPO magnetometer (MPO-MAG).
+It is in charge of the Mio magnetometer (MGF) and responsible for the overall technical management of the MPO magnetometer (MAG).
 The studies will focus on the planetary magnetic field discovered by NASA's Mariner spacecraft as well as its dynamic interaction with the young and strong solar wind in this region.

 On board of ESA's MPO IWF is responsible for the PICAM-sensor of the SERENA (Search for Exosphere Refilling and Emitted Neutral Abundances) instrument package.